 According to Boland, an average news feed could show over 1,500 new pieces of content every time a user checks their Facebook; however, the news feed is designed to show only about 300 new stories.
 The stories are whittled down using an algorithm so that only the most relevant content for each user is displayed.
 Boland maintains that the decline in organic reach is not to force companies to pay for ads but to maintain the best user experience possible.
 He also states that other social media platforms have already headed in this direction.

 Without Organic Reach, Is Facebook Marketing Worth It?

 The answer is still yes, but social media marketers may need to change up their strategies a bit.
 In Boland's blog post, he gives examples of how both big and small businesses have recently benefited from marketing on Facebook.
 In general, here's what your business can do:

-- Post more - While this may seem obvious, a Wisemetrics report indicates that more posting could lead to a serious increase in reach.
+- Post more - While this may seem obvious, posting content more often could encourage increases in reach.